MercersKitchen/Algorithms/README.md

 - Summarizing counting into
   - Ranges (max - min)
   - Central Tendency: mean, median, mode
-- Start and stop counting (boundaries of variables) Evaluating type of number with modulus
+- Start and stop counting (boundaries of variables): counting until place value change like >$100
+  - Evaluating type of number with modulus (even vs. odd)
-  Console output to whether code makes it into IF
+  - Console output to whether code makes it into IF
-- Separating the GUI Space intentionally for feedback Nested counting (nested FOR Loops)
+- Separating the GUI Space intentionally for feedback
+  - Nested counting (nested FOR Loops)
-  "Chess Board" or "Table for Tiles on a Tablet Screen"
+  - "Chess Board" or "Table for Tiles on a Tablet Screen"
 - Changing Visual Data based on calculations
   - Hello World Type Programs for developing touch screens
   - Clicking Game with timer, taking best times and giving feedback on times that seem in error